-Note It is theoretically possible to have multiple active Anywhere365 servers within the same trusted application pool, however having the same UCCUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents Each Contact Center has its own settings, interactive voice response questions and Agent with specific skills.
-Agents can be member of, or sign up to, one or more Contact Centers. running on both servers will not work.
+Note It is theoretically possible to have multiple active Anywhere365 servers within the same trusted application pool, however having the same UCCUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents.
+Each UCC has its own settings, interactive voice response questions and Agents with specific skills.
+Agents can be member of, or sign up to, one or more UCCs. running on both servers will not work.
 The real-time management information and webservices (e.g. wallboard, presence, agent reservation, impersonation, etc.) of identical UCC’s on multiple Anywhere365 servers is not consolidated into a pooled mechanism, making the real-time management and monitoring of UCC’s on multiple servers not possible.
 Running unique UCC’s on separate Active servers within a pool is possible, however this configuration requires two active A365 Server Licenses instead of one active- and one passive A365 Server License.

 High Available Anywhere365 Skype for Business Enterprise Pool, SQL Cluster and SharePoint Farm

 If so required, it is possible to make all server roles High Available by setting up a Skype for Business Enterprise Edition multi-server Pool (instead of a Skype for Business Standard Edition single-server), creating a multi-server SharePoint farm and put a Multiserver SQL Cluster (for example Always-On) in place.
 This could host both the SharePoint- and Anywhere365 databases).
 By making all server roles High Available, all operations like real-time communications, SharePoint changes and Reports can be made to the Universal Contact Centers always.